-The High Court of Australia fired a merciless arrow through the hearts of victims/survivors of institutional child sexual abuse throughout Australia.
+A recent decision of the High Court of Australia fired a merciless arrow through the hearts of victims/survivors of institutional child sexual abuse throughout Australia.

 Read the article and take action >>> here.